-The cost of PASSPORT services needed at the time of application cannot exceed 60 percent of the cost of nursing home care.
 Some costs incurred by the state for PASSPORT care may be subject to estate recovery.
 Estate Recovery is required by the federal Omnibus Budget Reconciliation Act of 1993, and by Section 5111.11 of the Ohio Revised Code.
 All Medicaid services provided to persons age 55 or older are subject to recovery, including physician visits, outpatient visits and home- and community-based waiver services like PASSPORT and all medically related Medicaid services.
 For more information about estate recovery, contact your county Office of Job and Family Services.

 For more information and to determine your eligibility, contact the PASSPORT Administrative Agency serving your area.
 To find out if you may be eligible for Medicaid, visit Ohio Benefits.

 PASSPORT: Consumer Direction Opportunities allows you, the PASSPORT consumer, more choice and control over the delivery of your home and community-based services.
 It puts you in the driver's seat!
 It also allows you or your authorized representative to hire your own direct service workers from a Choices-Home Care Attendant Service (C-HCAS) or Personal Care Service.
 You will receive training to assist with learning the necessary skills to direct your services.